djd6621/EmailSender/README.md

 # EmailSender
-Python program that can send an email to one email to another or a list of emails.
+Python program that can send an email from one email to another or a list of emails.

 # How to Use
 This program is ran using the command line.
 You will need to have Python installed to your computer with the PATH configurated.